RMI-PACTA/workflow.factset/README.md

 * `PGPASSWORD`: Database Server Password
 * `containerGroupName`: Used to define the container group name, and by default the DB server name will have this appended with `-postgres`.
 * `dataTimestamp`: Passed to containers as $DATA_TIMESTAMP environment variable.
+  * This parameter can accept a comma separated list (`20221231,20231231`) to allow for multiple instance of `workflow.factset` to run simultaneously.
 * `identity`: See "Identity" in "Prerequisites", above.
 * `imageTagLoader`: (default: `main`) tag used for `factset_data_loader` image from `ghcr.io`
 * `imageTagWorkflow`: (default: `main`) tag used for `workflow.pacta` image from `ghcr.io`